kirkofypsi/7DWorkProblemModel/dimensions/business_performance.md

 ## Market
-Working for an organization that builds strong brands and is able to find unsaturated markets where it can thrive.
+Working for an organization that builds strong brands, has a positive image, and is competitive in the market.

 ### Weak brand or reputation
 Organization does not have recognizable brands or its reputation in the market is not as strong as it should be.
 A weak brand or a poor reputation may make marketing and sales more difficult, cause employees turnover or slow down business development.